certinia/object-model-tool/README.md

 Known Issues
 ------------

 1. Known Salesforce Issue : There are certain elements in a salesforce object's xml definition that cannot be loaded by the Salesforce Jave API Object.
-These need to be hacked around *(Example at: / objectmodelutil / src / main / java / com / financialforce / objectmodelutil / model / processor / retrieve / RetrieveProcessorLocal.java (lines 109, 110))* :
+These need to be hacked around:

+*(Example at: / objectmodelutil / src / main / java / com / financialforce / objectmodelutil / model / processor / retrieve / RetrieveProcessorLocal.java (lines 109, 110))*
      ```
      objectAsString = objectAsString.replace("UTF-8", "UTF_8");
      objectAsString = objectAsString.replace("<restrictedPicklist>true</restrictedPicklist>", "");